NateEag/how-i-code/content/understanding-problems.rst

 proof-of-concept solutions for the hard parts of a problem is a great way to validate your understanding at lower cost than a full implementation.
-You pay only for writing the hard parts, not the copious amounts of glue that holds a system together, and you pay only enough for each POC to verify that you have a workable solution, since it does not need to be production-ready.
+You pay only for writing the hard parts, not the copious amounts of glue that holds a system together, and you pay only enough for each proof-of-concept to verify that you have a workable solution, since it does not need to be production-ready.

 ..
 TODO Remind people to never write POCs that *could* be deployed to prod.
    If you have done that, you have produced a prototype or crappy software, not